-Mr. Nishitani was appointed Corporate Senior Vice President of ORIX Corporation in January 2014.
+Mr. Nishitani was appointed Managing Executive Officer of ORIX Corporation in January 2014.

 Prior to joining ORIX USA, he spent a decade building his portfolio of structured finance and investment banking experience.
 Between 2001 and 2006, he was actively involved in the firm’s M&A and buyout investment business as Senior Vice President of the Principal Investment group of the company’s Investment Banking headquarters in Japan, where he was responsible for sourcing, acquiring, restructuring and managing portfolio companies for investment return.
 Since 2001 till 2006, he was a board member of MIC Medical Corporation, a CRO subsidiary of M3 Group in Tokyo (M3 is a public company listed on Tokyo Stock Exchange, majority owned by SONY Corporation).